Hentai Kamen: Abnormal Crisis: Plot

 Mr. Vacuum has the ability to selectively suck used panties right off any woman and keep it in his backpack.
 The villain admitted this is part of the plan to take away all the women's panties so that Kyosuke have no more panties to transform with.
 However, Kyosuke made it clear that he will never transform into Hentai Kamen ever again.
 With that knowledge, Mr. Vacuum had his henchmen beat Kyosuke.
 In such a desperate situation, Kyosuke needed panties to survive.
 He realized he has Ayata's panty and decided to use it.
 Charged with the power of forbidden ecstasy, Hentai Kamen returns and defeats all the henchmen with his martial arts and shocking them with his electrifying groin.
 Mr. Vacuum attempted to suck the panty right off Kyosuke's face to de-power him, but Kyosuke powered up and fly towards Mr. Vacuum, frog-splashing his groin to Mr. Vacuum and defeating him.
-It was when Hentai Mask was about to leave when Mr. Vacuum informed Kyosuke that Tamao is still alive.
+As Hentai Mask is about to leave, Mr. Vacuum informs Kyosuke that Tamao is still alive.
 While swinging back home, Kyosuke noticed he feels very weak and drained of power.

 The following day, the entire campus is abuzz about Hentai Kamen.
 Kyosuke looked for Aiko to warn her about Tamao, but she did not believe him as no one could survive the explosion.
 She then brought up Kyosuke's love for being Hentai Kamen and him seeing Ayata.
 Aiko made it clear she will be taking a break in New York and that Kyosuke should enjoy himself with Ayata.
 In an abandoned building, it has been revealed Tamao's body has been destroyed, but his head survived.
 He has been secretly plotting against Kyosuke to prevent Hentai Kamen from ever returning.
 Using a mind control device, Tamao mind controlled Kyosuke's classmate, Makoto, to come to his lair to offer him power.
 Makoto likes Aiko and Tamao offered him the power to remove Kyosuke as an obstacle.
 Eager to have Aiko, Makoto quickly accepted and fused his body between a guitar, king crab, and a Dyson vacuum to become Dynoson, a powerful cybernetic mutant.